Anxiety Therapist: 6 Types of Toxic Guilt and 6 Tips to Help and Heal

 4. Continuing to Punish Yourself for Things of the Past

 We’ve all made mistakes in the past.
 We’ve hurt people and we’ve hurt ourselves.
 When you continue to relive your transgressions in your mind, you’re punishing yourself for no good reason.
+If you struggle with this type of guilt, it’s time to open yourself up to self-forgiveness.
+This is a process, not a goal.

 Tip: Take your screw-up and learn from it.
 What did you learn about yourself?
 How have you grown from the situation?
 What would you do differently?
 Take all this information and put it into action in how you show up today.
 Channel the mental energy you were using to beat up on yourself into doing the right thing for yourself and others.
 Change how you talk to yourself about the past transgression.
 Use encouraging and supportive words toward yourself, much like you would to a child who failed a test or wrecked his bike.

-5. Taking Responsibility for Others’s Feelings
+5. Taking Responsibility for Others’ Feelings

 This genre of toxic guilt comes from taking too much responsibility for other people’s emotions.
 Seeing someone else’s struggle and believing you can and should do something to fix them will certainly lead you down the path of toxic guilt.
 With this type of toxic guilt, you will feel bad when someone else feels bad and you will have the impulse to take care of them.
 This will quickly empty your tank, so to speak, because you will need other people to be ok for you to feel ok.
 This leads to exhaustion.
+If this sounds like, check out the rescuer section in this trauma triangle article.

 Tip: Picture this: There is a giant hula hoop and you are standing at the center.
 All things inside the hula hoop are you, your energy, and your emotions, and they are your responsibility.
 All the things on the outside of that hula hoop are not yours to manage or control.
 Take a big breath and yes, let everything go that is not inside your hula hoop.
 Having the inclination to fix someone else’s emotional issues is a boundary issue.
 For more on this, check out the series I wrote on boundaries.